centrifugal/centrifugo/docs/content/server/proxy.md

 * `data` (optional JSON) is a custom data to send to client in connect command response.
 Supported since v2.3.1
 * `b64data` (optional string) is a custom data to send to client in connect command response for binary connections, will be decoded to raw bytes on Centrifugo side before sending to client.
 Supported since v2.3.1

-`proxy_connect_timeout` (float, in seconds) controls timeout of HTTP POST request sent to app backend.
+`proxy_connect_timeout` (float, in seconds) config option controls timeout of HTTP POST request sent to app backend.

 Here is the simplest example of connect handler in Tornado Python framework (note that in real system you need to authenticate user on your backend side, here we just return `"56"` as user ID):